kloudkit/ws-docs/docs/editor/features.md

 # Extra Features

-It would be impossible to pre-install and configuring every possible package or feature, while maintain a flexible *workspace* footprint.
+Pre-installing and configuring every possible package would compromise a flexible *workspace* footprint.
-Therefore, we developed an *opt-in* method to seamlessly install and configure additional features at the user's discretion.
+Instead, we developed an *opt-in* method to seamlessly install and configure features at your discretion.

 Behind the scenes, we are simply running an *Ansible playbook* in order to install the desired feature.